Also referred to as functional foot orthotics, inserts, arch supports and various other interchangeable terms.

 Orthotic failure can be due to a number of factors such as poor fit, poor material selection, inappropriate control in different parts of the foot, and all these issues are factors that we see on a regular basis in terms of people failing orthotic management.

 There is also a small group of patients that despite the best mechanical concepts and approach their foot and ankle problems persist.
-The orthotic approach utilised in the Foot and Ankle Clinic in Birmingham utilises the tissue stress concept, this approach is aimed predominantly at reducing physical force through tissues that are injured.
+The orthotic approach utilised by Mark utilises the tissue stress concept, this approach is aimed predominantly at reducing / modifying physical forces acting on tissues that are injured.

-One of the major failings is the combination of the orthotic with the right type of shoe and Mark has extensive experience in this area in terms of trying to obtain the best possible outcome for what in the main are mechanically compromised patients.
+One of the major failings is the combination of the orthotic with the right type of shoe and Mark has a wealth of experience in this area in terms of obtaining the best possible outcome for what in the main are mechanically compromised patients.

 What can orthotic therapy do for me?